On a chicken farm, hens lay eggs.

 Poultry eat greens and bugs and snails.
 On farms they are fed dry food and grains.

 A male chicken is a rooster, a female chicken is a hen, and the young ones are chicks.

 Hens lay eggs.
 Most of the time they are not fertile, which means there is no baby chick inside.

 The eggs are washed and packed into boxes.

 Trucks take boxes of eggs to the shops so we can buy them.

-But on some chicken farms, the hens can run around outside and scratch in the ground or hay.
+On some chicken farms, the hens can run around outside and scratch in the ground or hay.
 They go inside at night for safety and shelter.
 They lay their eggs on straw in nests.
 They can peck at the ground to find worms and can eat plants they find.
 This is called a free range farm.
-These chickens lead a more natural life than battery hens do.
+These chickens lead a more natural life than caged hens do.

 Ducks paddle on the water and walk on the ground.
 They have webbed feet to help them swim.
 They make a quacking sound.
 They eat greens, grains, bugs and snails they find in the grass.
 A male duck is a drake, a female is a duck and the young ones are ducklings.
 There are wild ducks and farm ducks.